Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Method Specific Implementation Details

 \subsection{RGB-only ImageNet Features}

-Utilizing PatchCore, RGB images are fed into an ImageNet \cite{imagenet} pre-trained WideResNet50 \cite{wide_resnet_50} backbone as a feature extractor.
-To allow for localized segmentation, patch-level features are extracted from the aggregated outputs of blocks $2$ and $3$, resulting in a feature dimension of $1536$.
+Utilizing PatchCore, we feed RGB images an ImageNet \cite{imagenet} pre-trained WideResNet50 \cite{wide_resnet_50} backbone as a feature extractor.
+To allow for localized segmentation, we extract patch-level features from the aggregated outputs of blocks $2$ and $3$, resulting in a feature dimension of $1536$.